yagarea/jektex/README.md

 Jekyll plugin for blazing fast server side cached LaTeX rendering with support of macros.
 Enjoy comfort of latex and markdown without cluttering your site with bloated javascript.

-## About
+## Features
 - Renders LaTeX formulas during Jekyll rendering
-- Works without any javascript o clients side
+- Works without any javascript on clients side
 - Is faster than any other server side Jekyll latex renderer
 - Supports user defined global macros
 - Has I/O efficient caching system